harvardnlp/harvardnlp.github.io/NamedTensor.md

 lead to nasty bugs that would be easy to avoid if this dimension was hidden from the code.

-## Trap 2: Broadcasting by Alignment instead of Semantics
+## Trap 2: Broadcasting by Alignment

 The most useful aspect of Tensors is that they can quickly do array operations without directly requiring for loops.
 For this to work dimensions need to be